coldshrine/study-notes/books/designing-data-intensive-applications.md

 Without understanding what happens to their data, users cannot give any meaningful consent.
 Often, data from one user also says things about other people who are not users of the service and who have not agreed to any terms.

 For a user who does not consent to surveillance, the only real alternative is simply to not user the service.
 But this choice is not free either: if a service is so popular that it is "regarded by most people as essential for basic social participation", then it is not reasonable to expect people to opt out of this service.
 Especially when a service has network effects, there is a social cost to people choosing _not_ to use it.

+Declining to use a service due to its tracking of users is only an option for the small number of people who are priviledged enough to have the time and knowledge to understand its privacy policy, and who can affort to potentially miss out on social participation or professional opportunities that may have arisen if they ahd participated in the service.
+For people in a less priviledged position, there is no meaningful freedom of choice: surveillance becomes inescapable.

+Having privacy does not mean keeping everything secret; it means having the freedom to choose which things to reveal to whom, what to make public, and what to keep secret.

+Companies that acquire data essentially say "trust us to do the right thing with your data" which means that the right to decide what to reveal and what to keep secret is transferred from the individual to the company.